SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 }
 ```

-So, so, so much better.
 We now have a consistent response wrapper that can be consumed with ease by other services and/or our own front end.

 ### Putting it into action

-You can view the full documentation around the ApiResponse object [here](PopcornStandard/Implementation/ApiResponse.cs) so we won't dive too much into that here.
+You can view the full documentation around the ApiResponse object [here](PopcornStandard/Implementation/ApiResponse.cs) so we won't dive too much into that now.

 To set the default inspector we just refer back to our Startup.cs file and add the SetDefaultApiResponseInspector method to our UsePopcorn call as seen below.
 ```csharp